 Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Which should you buy?

-As with most of these comparisons, the Samsung Galaxy S23 Plus vs. iPhone 14 Pro discussion is mostly academic, since most iPhone and Android users stick to their respective camps or fandoms. iPhones have their usual strengths and weaknesses compared to the best Android phones, and you already know which one you prefer.
+As with most Apple vs. Android comparisons, the Samsung Galaxy S23 Plus vs. iPhone 14 Pro discussion is mostly academic, since iPhone and Android users tend to stick to their respective camps. iPhones have their usual strengths and weaknesses compared to the best Android phones, and you already know which one you prefer.

 Both phones should last you at least five years, though Apple phones tend to have slightly better trade-in value over time.
-Their processors are both quite powerful compared to past generations, so they shouldn't feel obsolete for quite some time.
+Their processors make powerful leaps compared to past generations, so they shouldn't feel obsolete for quite some time.

 You can choose the iPhone 14 Pro (or Pro Max) for the best visual experience, but some people would sacrifice the extra pixels and nits of brightness to remove the Dynamic Island in favor of a hole-punch camera.